YevheniiaTerzic/Job_Skills_Terzic_Project/README.md

 # Overview

-Welcome to my unique Python project, where I analyze how to position yourself for success in the data job market, to answer one key question: "What should you do to land a high-paying data job in Europe?"
+Welcome to my unique Python project, where I analyze data job market, to answer one key question: "What should you do to land a high-paying data job in Europe?"

-In this analysis, I explore data-related roles across the world, identifying the most in-demand positions, the key technologies you need to know, and the factors that influence salary levels.
+In this analysis, I explore data-related roles across the world and particulary in Europe, identifying the most in-demand positions, the key technologies you need to know, and the factors that influence salary levels.
 My goal is to provide data-driven insights for anyone aiming to grow their career in data — especially in the European market.

 # The Questions